 Common ways HBV is transmitted include:

 - Sexual contact.
-You may become infected if you have unprotected sexual contact with an infected partner whose blood, saliva, semen or vaginal secretions enter your body.
+You may become infected if you have unprotected sex with an infected partner whose blood, saliva, semen or vaginal secretions enter your body.

 - Sharing of needles.
 HBV is easily transmitted through needles and syringes contaminated with infected blood.
 Sharing intravenous (IV) drug paraphernalia puts you at high risk of hepatitis B.

 - Accidental needle sticks.
 Hepatitis B is a concern for health care workers and anyone else who comes in contact with human blood.

 - Mother to child.
 Pregnant women infected with HBV can pass the virus to their babies during childbirth.
 However, the newborn can be vaccinated to avoid getting infected in almost all cases.
 Talk to your doctor about being tested for hepatitis B if you are pregnant or want to become pregnant.

 Acute vs. chronic hepatitis B

 Hepatitis B infection may be either short-lived (acute) or long lasting (chronic).